zkpstandard/wg-plonkish/src/optimizations.md

 We will use the convention that variables marked with a prime ($'$) refer to *concrete* column or row indices.

+For brevity when referring to variables dependent on an abstract circuit such as $C.t$, we will elide the $C.$ and just refer to $t$ when $C$ is obvious from context.

+Similarly, when referring to variables dependent on a concrete circuit such as $C'.t'$, we will elide the $C'.$ and just refer to $t'$ when $C'$ is obvious from context.

 An "abstract cell" specifies an entry in the witness matrix $w$ of the abstract circuit.
 A "concrete cell" specifies an entry in the witness matrix $w'$ of the concrete circuit.

 We will denote the witness value at column $i$ and row $j$ as $w[i, j]$.